 Hazard Mitigation Grant Program (HMGP).
 HMGP is a mitigation grant that results from a presidential disaster declaration.
-The goal of the HMGP is to reduce the loss of life and property from any future disaster.
 NEMA administers the HMGP in Nebraska.
 Eligible applicants include states, territories, federally recognized tribes, local governments, and some private non-profit organizations.
 Communities may apply for HMGP assistance on behalf of affected individuals and businesses, and all funds must be used to reduce or eliminate losses from future disasters.
+This grant focuses on funding projects following a disaster that allow applicants to rebuild in a way that reduces the impact future events.
+Common HMGP projects include: